 NSCC is organized as a business corporation under New York law, and is a clearing agency registered with the SEC.
-NSCC provides clearing, settlement, risk management, and central counterparty (CCP) services to its members for broker-to-broker trades involving equities, corporate and municipal debt, exchange-traded funds, and unit investment trusts.
+NSCC provides central counterparty (CCP) services, including clearing, settlement and risk management services to its members for trades involving equities, corporate and municipal debt, exchange-traded funds, and unit investment trusts.